jessicaaa04/Power_Outage/README.md

 ## Final Model

 Our final model was meticulously crafted to provide the most accurate predictions possible for the causes of severe weather-related power outages.
-It incorporates some categorical variables.
+It incorporates some categorical variables, which are dependent on other variables.
+We want to see if these categorical variables can increase the accuracy of our final model.

 ### Feature Selection